A New Passover

 The traditional Passover meal left one piece of ceremonial bread that was never to be eaten.
 But this time, as the meal comes to an end, Jesus takes out that piece of bread, breaks it, and says to his disciples — “This is my body which is given for you.
 Do this in remembrance of me.”
 Then Jesus takes the cup of wine and holds it up and says —“This cup that is poured out for you is the new covenant in my blood.”

 The words at the end of this meal are significant.
 The Passover meal was about remembering the Lord delivering his people from the angel of death and slavery from Egypt (Exodus 12).
 The significance of Jesus’ words point out that this meal was now about Him.
 This meal was not ultimately about Egyptian exodus, but about this body and blood of the new covenant.

 Jesus and his disciples participated in this altogether different Passover meal on Thursday night, and less than 18 hours later Jesus’ body would be given and his blood poured out for our sins.

-So, on this Good Friday as you make unleavened bread, remember God’s people have done this for thousands of years and it has always pointed to Jesus.
+So, on this Good Friday, remember God’s people have done this for thousands of years and it has always pointed to Jesus.
 We are blessed to be able to make and observe communion, even now, to remember that Jesus’ body was given for us and his blood was poured out for our sins.

 As the blood of the Passover lamb in Egypt spared them from death, the blood of Jesus was shed to take away the sins of the world and spare us from the ultimate death of separation from God.
 Communion is an opportunity to remember Jesus’ body broken for us and his blood poured out for us.